Depart from the U.S.

 Once in the arrival terminal, please locate the water taxi and Information

-care of you, provide a voucher and show you the way to your water taxi.
-From
+of you: they will provide a voucher and show you the way to your water taxi.

-the airport pier, you'll transfer (approximately 35 minutes) to your centrally
+From the airport pier, you'll transfer (approximately 35 minutes) to your

 The rest of the day is free to discover and dine on your own with the VBT City